doma-engineering/zhr_devs/README.md

 mix event_store.init
 ```

-- If you plan to work on the front-end part only, currently there is no solution to connect is with the running backend, so mock API calls in the templates.
+- If you plan to work on the front-end part only, currently there is no solution to connect it with the running backend, so mock API calls in the templates.

 - To run application:
 ```bash